FREQUENTLY ASKED QUESTIONS

 Honestly speaking, many of us have working households and just do not have enough time to pamper our pets.
 Consequently, our furry companions become bored, disheartened, anxious, and experience the same emotions we do.
 In some scenarios our best friend may lose trust in our ability to care for them and lash out.

 Dog daycare can correct behavior problems that occur when dogs are left alone.
 These behavior problems include barking, whining and howling, and destruction.
 This happens due to the dog's increased stress level when isolated.
 Daycare for your dog is one of the best ways to teach your dog good socialization skills and eliminate owner absent behavior problems.
 Dogs who attend daycare in most cases are transformed into a calmer amp; more easily controlled pet.

 Letting dogs have free-time to interact with other dogs and humans of all ages is one of the most important things responsible dog owners can do to help their dog develop into and remain a calm, confident dog unlikely to bark, bite or become fearful or aggressive.
 Allowing dogs the opportunity to socialize with other dogs is probably one of the most important gifts dog owners can give themselves and their dog.

 Our dog day care program was designed by our canine behaviorist to ensure the safety and playfulness of all our guests, of which all team members have received training in dog behavior and body language.
 Dogs participating in daycare have been temperament tested, are fully vaccinated (Bordatella, DHLPP and Rabies) and are put into compatible playgroups based on size, temperament and play style.
 We have; after their respective playtime to give the dogs a chance to rest before heading back into their play group with their friends.
-Our play groups are typically an hour in play and an hour rest.
 After playing with friends all day, your dog is truly ready to go home and relax with their family.